 Real-time alerts sent to management quickly identify and address equipment repairs.
 Regulatory compliance becomes easier.
 The marriage of machine learning with renewable thermal energy reduces carbon emissions in the way that removing thousands of cars from the road benefits air quality.
 How does this work?

 One of the largest alternative energy companies in the United States provides steam, hot water, and chilled water for a clean source of energy known as district energy.
 (To learn more about district energy, read last week's article: District Energy Controls Your Office)

-A vast network of underground pipes provide heating, cooling, humidification, sterilization and other services to customers.
-It eliminates the need for boiler and chiller plants in individual buildings, improving efficiency, lowering carbon and increasing reliability.
+A vast network of underground pipes provides heating, cooling, humidification, sterilization, and other services to customers.
+It eliminates the need for boiler and chiller plants in individual buildings, improving efficiency, lowering carbon, and increasing reliability.
 This technology is more environmentally friendly than traditional heating & cooling systems.

-The utility claims that district energy is not only more efficient, more reliable and more resilient than conventional onsite generation, but their clean steam has a lower carbon impact than other energy sources.
+The utility claims that district energy is not only more efficient, more reliable, and more resilient than a conventional onsite generation, but their clean steam has a lower carbon impact than other energy sources.